Estimating the drivers of urban economic complexity and their connection to economic performance: Materials and methods

-We will include in our analysis two measures of collective knowhow and complexity proposed before in the literature.
-These measures are known as the Economic Complexity Index (ECI) and the Product Complexity Index (PCI) \cite{HidalgoHausmann2009}.
-These indices are based on a spectral clustering method \cite{shi2000normalized,newman2006finding,von2007tutorial}.
-As such, the method provides one vector of ratings for cities and another for industries, and these ratings cluster cities and industries according to their pairwise similarities deduced from the presence/absence matrix of industries across cities (i.e., a discrete version of Figure~\ref{fig_distemployment}).
-These indices, it is worth pointing out, are not estimates of knowhow or complexity in a statistical sense.
-Instead, they are a construction which, given their empirical high correlation with measures of economic growth, are assumed to cluster cities and industries by their underlying number of capabilities (see \cite{Mealy2017} for a discussion).
-We will show, however, that our results suggest the ECI and PCI cluster cities and industries not by the \emph{number} of capabilities, but by the \emph{type}.
+{Given that firms and workers in larger (more populous) cities are more productive \cite{Sveikauskas1975,glaeser2001cities,RosenthalStrange2004,DurantonPuga2004micro,MeloGrahamNoland2009meta,CombesDurantonGobillon2008,Combes2012productivity,Polese2005reappraisal,Polese2013,andersson2014sources,Behrens2014productive}, we also included in our regressions the logarithm of city population size as a control variable.
+In addition, we will include two measures of city and industry complexity that have been proposed before in the literature on economic complexity.
+These measures are known as the Economic Complexity Index (ECI) and the Product Complexity Index (PCI) \cite{HidalgoHausmann2009}, here applied to cities and industries (instead of countries and export products).\footnote{These indices are based on a spectral clustering method \cite{shi2000normalized,newman2006finding,von2007tutorial}.
+As such, the method provides one vector of ratings for cities and another for industries, and these ratings cluster cities and industries according to their pairwise similarities deduced from the presence/absence matrix of industries across cities.} These indices are not statistical estimates of knowhow or complexity.
+Instead, they are a mathematical construction which, given their empirical high correlation with measures of economic growth \citep{fritz2021economic}, are assumed to rank cities and industries by their underlying number of capabilities (see \citep{mealy2019interpreting} for a discussion, and \citep{schetter2019structural} for analytic justifications of this method).

+We will analyze these associations through linear regressions of the following form: } where $z_{c,f,t}$ stands for either wages or size of establishments, and where we have made explicit the time dimension $t$ representing years.
+We will carry out different specifications of regression model (\ref{eq_wageregmodel2}) for different combinations of the explanatory variables.\footnote{ For simplicity of presentation, we have not included diagnoses of spatial autocorrelations.
+However, researchers seeking to explain urban outcomes should take these into consideration, since cities are not independent of one another.} In the main text we will show the results for one specific year, but in electronic supplementary material~L we show the results for all years, conducting one regression for each year separately to control for changes in nominal prices.